eitanporat/eitanporat.github.io/content/posts/learning is compression.md

 ## Pros and Cons to our Method
 There are some major disadvantages to our method:
 * The method scales exponentially with the length of the n-grams
-* The longer the n-grams because the less likely they will be recording in our frequencies table.
+* The longer the n-grams becomes, the less likely they will be recording in our frequencies table.
 We can actually see quality deteriorate as we make the table bigger.
 * The method assumes that the distribution is stationary, we sampled characters using the same law

 We could improve our method in several ways: